barend-erasmus/pid-controller/README.md

 ## Integral Controller

 Integral Controller, as the name suggest, gives an output directly proportional to the intergral of the current error.
-The combination of a Proportional Controller and Integral Controller is known as a Reset Controller as it will **eventually** reach to target.
+The combination of a Proportional Controller and Integral Controller is known as a Reset Controller as it will **eventually** reach the target.

 ## Derivative Controller